 Note: The R.J.
-Cook Agronomy Farm is also the title of a Washington State University (WSU) research farm where some of the research occurs and where the CAF LTAR site takes its name from.
-Permission to conduct research at R.J.
-Cook Agronomy Farm locations outside the control of the NSAR unit should be sought from the WSU Department of Crop and Soil Sciences.
+Cook Agronomy Farm is the title of a Washington State University (WSU) research farm where some of the LTAR research occurs and where the CAF-LTAR group takes its name from.
+Permission to conduct research outside of fields C01 and C06 in the above map should be sought from the WSU Department of Crop and Soil Sciences.

 Submit a Project Proposal